seachicken/inga/README.md

 ### Options

+`--front-path <string>`

+Relative path of the front-end project to be analyzed.

-`--project-path <string>`
+`--back-path <string>`

-The root path of the project to be analyzed.
-If this option is omitted, the current directory is set.
+Relative path of the back-end project to be analyzed.

 `--exclude <string>`